 GeneCards Summary for BIN1 Gene

 BIN1 (Bridging Integrator 1) is a Protein Coding gene.
-Diseases associated with BIN1 include myopathy, centronuclear, autosomal recessive and myopathy, centronuclear.
-Among its related pathways are Endocytosis and Arf6 trafficking events.
-GO annotations related to this gene include identical protein binding and protein complex binding.
+Diseases associated with BIN1 include Myopathy, Centronuclear, 2 and Myopathy, Centronuclear, 1.
+Among its related pathways are Neuroscience and Fc gamma R-mediated phagocytosis.
+Gene Ontology (GO) annotations related to this gene include identical protein binding.
 An important paralog of this gene is AMPH.

 Is a key player in the control of plasma membrane curvature, membrane shaping and membrane remodeling.
 Required in muscle cells for the formation of T-tubules, tubular invaginations of the plasma membrane that function in depolarization-contraction coupling (PubMed:24755653).
 Is a negative regulator of endocytosis (By similarity).
 Is also involved in the regulation of intracellular vesicles sorting, modulation of BACE1 trafficking and the control of amyloid-beta production (PubMed:27179792).
 In neuronal circuits, endocytosis regulation may influence the internalization of PHF-tau aggregates (By similarity).
 May be involved in the regulation of MYC activity and the control cell proliferation (PubMed:8782822).
 Has actin bundling activity and stabilizes actin filaments against depolymerization in vitro (PubMed:28893863).